-- relieve severe anxiety
+- relieve anxiety and help you to relax

 - reduce pain after your procedure